jadecobra/python_tdd_exercises/source/how_to/create_tdd_environment.rst

       ╰──project_name.py
       ╰──requirements.txt

-* I type ``pytest-watch`` in the terminal to run the tests and it shows results without going back to the command line
+* When I type ``pytest-watch`` in the terminal, the test runs and it shows results without going back to the command line

   .. code-block:: ruby